Published on 06 Oct 06

 - contracts such as lease and service agreements.

-Enzo is a Tax Partner at Deloitte.
-He has more almost 20 years’ experience providing advice on Australian and international taxation matters.
-He specialises in mergers and acquisitions, capital management and dealing with revenue authorities.
-He has a deep understanding of the energy and resources industry and is expertly placed to understand clients’ needs having spent several years in a senior tax leadership position at a multinational oil and gas company.
+Enzo Coia, CTA, is a Tax Partner at Deloitte with 20 years experience providing advice on Australian and international taxation matters.
+Enzo specialises in M&A, financing, capital management and dealing with revenue authorities.
+He is expertly placed to understand clients’ needs, having spent several years in a senior tax leadership position at a multinational oil and gas company.

 - Current at